-If I had to pick one breakfast indulgence I can’t get enough of, it would be banana bread.
-I’ve loved this warm and gooey bread since I was a little girl when my mom would make her banana bread on Saturday mornings.
+I’ve loved warm and gooey banana bread since I was a little girl when my mom would make it on Saturday mornings.
 We’d all crowd into the kitchen barely waiting for the bread to cool before we attacked it with butter that would melt and drip because the bread was still hot from the oven.

 How to make Chocolate Chip Banana Bread